 Lisa Gunter, PhD, MA, CPDT-KA is a Maddie's Research Fellow at Arizona State University in the Department of Psychology and conducts her research in the Canine Science Collaboratory with Clive Wynne.
 Prior to earning her doctorate at Arizona State University in 2018, Lisa worked for nearly a decade with dogs, both in animal shelters and in homes with their owners.
 The goal of Lisa's research is to better the lives of dogs living in shelters.
 To this aim, she has investigated the perceptional influence of breed labels, what breeds and breed mixes are present in animal shelters, post-adoption interventions focused on owner retention, temporary fostering of dogs awaiting adoption, and identifying behavioral indicators of welfare for kenneled dogs.
 She has taught courses on Animal Cognition and Dog Behavior.
 Lisa has published her research in scientific journals, received popular press coverage (including Slate, Washington Post, Time, & PBS News Hour) and presented at numerous scientific and sheltering conferences.
 In addition to her research and the Institute for Shelter Dogs, she is also the co-founder and Head of Training for Wagfield Academy, an online training resource for dog owners.

-Have questions about ISD?
-Reach out to us via email at firstname.lastname@example.org and/or email@example.com.
+Have questions about ISD or any of our services?
+Reach out to us via email at email@example.com and/or firstname.lastname@example.org for more information.